Ravenswood, Indianapolis

 Ravenswood is a neighborhood in Indianapolis, Indiana, United States.
 It is located on the city's north side, between 71st and 75th streets, Keystone Avenue, and the White River.

 In the early 20th century, Ravenswood was a lively resort area with few permanent residents.
 In the mid-1940s, the local Volunteer Fire Department had an annual fish fry and weekly movies on the beach.
-Flooding was a problem but locals coped with it until the late 1960s when development north of the town dredged holding ponds and opened up the channel near the Yacht Club to Williams Creek.
+Flooding is a continual problem for the neighborhood.